 The dietary trends have hit Australia the same way they hit every other part of the world.
 And whether you’re on a Paleo kick, follow the Atkins diet, have gone Keto, or fully embraced a carnivore diet, you need to pick meat that is as healthy as it is delicious.
 Not all meat was created equal and some cuts of meat are less healthy than others.
 Finding the right cut isn’t the only way to pick your meat.
 You need to consider where the meat came from, how it was butchered, stored, and what it ate before winding up on your plate.
 Once you’ve sourced the right meat for you, cooking it healthily is critical.
-Here are a few tips to keep in mind when choosing a healthy, meaty meal:
+Here are a few tips to keep in mind when choosing a healthy meat for your next meal.

 Red Meat Vs. White Meat